zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 <TabItem value="balanced">

-> The 'balanced' flavor will trigger the hold behavior when the `tapping-term-ms` has expired or another key is pressed and released.
+The 'balanced' flavor triggers the hold behavior when the [`tapping-term-ms`](#tapping-term-ms) has expired.
-> When the hold-tap key is released and the hold behavior has not been triggered, the tap behavior will trigger.

 <AnimationPlayer auto small name="balanced_comparison" />

-If another key is pressed while the 'balanced' hold-tap pressed, releasing the hold-tap before the interrupting keypress will invoke the tap behavior.
+Alternatively, if another key is pressed while the 'balanced' hold-tap pressed, releasing the _hold-tap_ before the interrupting keypress will invoke the tap behavior.

 <AnimationPlayer auto small name="balanced_hold_tap_up" />

-On the other hand, if the interrupting key is released before the hold-tap, the hold behavior will be invoked.
+On the other hand, if the _interrupting key_ is released before the hold-tap, the hold behavior will be invoked.

 <AnimationPlayer auto small name="balanced_other_key_up" />